didiren/PEPG/README.md

 # PEPG
-The first step is the MAKER2-Legacy-Annotation.
+The first step is the MAKER2-Legacy-Annotation to add AED Quality metrics to the prior Annotation

-1	Adding MAKER2’s Quality metrics to Preexisting Annotation 1.1	Description
+1.1	Description

 With all new RNA and Protein homology evidence, MAKER2 offers a way to accomplish measuring the quality of gene prediction from any preexisting annotation by adding the same quality metrics, like Annotation Edit Distance (AED) and mRNA Quality index (QI).
 AED is a number between 0 and 1, with an AED score of 0 indicating a perfect prediction with available evidence and a value of 1 without any evidence supporting the annotated gene model.
 A preexisting annotation file in GFF3 format and the same kinds of evidence we used above for consistency were used here.

 1.2	Running MAKER2-Legacy

 With the same strategy like normal MAKER2 one-pass, we need to edit the three control files for MAKER2 to get access to the genome, RNA, Proteins evidence.
 However, there is no need to utilize any gene predictor because preexisting annotation provided gene models for MAKER2 to exam with the evidence it has.

 1.2.1	Editing three control files